Procedure: National Institutes Grant

 - Except as provided for in section 8 or in the case of NIG Bids (where further guidance is provided in the NIG Bid Guidelines), there are no further restrictions on the type of activities that may be included in a goal.

-- During the first quarter of the calendar year, organisational units, with a direct allocation of the NIG establish proposed goals for the expenditure of that allocation using the NIG Goal Agreement Template.
+- During the first quarter of the calendar year, organisational units, with a direct allocation of the NIG update previously agreed goals or establish new proposed goals for the expenditure of that allocation using the relevant NIG Goal Agreement Template.

-- Between April-May of each calendar year, the NIG Panel convenes to discuss the proposed goals with each organisational unit, ensuring the proposed goals meet the criteria prescribed in section 8 of this procedure.
+- Between April-May of each calendar year, the NIG Panel convenes to discuss the updated or new proposed goals with each organisational unit, ensuring the proposed goals meet the criteria prescribed in section 8 of this procedure.

 - Following the NIG Panel discussion referred to in section 11, the NIG Panel may: